 What is an ADHD test?

-Attention Deficit Hyperactivity Disorder or ADHD is one of the mental disorders that affect both children and adults.
-Persons with ADHD have differences in brain activity and brain developmental disorders that affect self-control, attention and the ability to remain still.
+Attention Deficit Hyperactivity Disorder or ADHD is one of the mental disorders (or neurodevelopmental disorder) that affect both children and adults.
+People with ADHD have differences in brain activity and development.
+This can affect their ability to control their behavior, pay attention, and remain still.
 ADHD can affect a person at home, at school, at work and in friendships.
-Symptoms of attention deficit hypersensitivity disorder may vary from person to person and may change with age, and not every person with ADHD possesses all these symptoms.
+Symptoms of ADHD can vary from person to person and may change with age, and not everyone with ADHD will have all the symptoms.

 Scientific research suggests that diagnosis of ADHD isn’t that easy.
-Many people feel restless, unfocused and scattered at times, but not everyone has ADHD.
+Many people may feel restless, unfocused and scattered but not everyone has ADHD.
 Even chronic distractibility or hyperactivity doesn’t necessarily equal ADHD.

 To find out if a child or adult has ADHD, a medical professional has to be involved.
 Healthcare practitioners may use several tools: a questionnaire, medical history of past and present problems, medical assessment or checklist of symptoms, to rule out other reasons for the symptoms.

-Getting a formal diagnosis and assessment is important because it is easy to confuse ADHD symptoms (such as concentration problems and hyperactivity) with other medical problems and psychiatric disorders such as emotional issues and learning disabilities.
+Getting a formal diagnosis and assessment is important because it is easy to confuse ADHD symptoms (such as concentration problems and hyperactivity) with other medical problems and psychiatric disorders, such as emotional issues, autism spectrum disorder, mood swings, sleep disorders, seizure disorders and learning disabilities (like dyslexia).
 These are treated differently.

 What to do if you think your child may have ADHD